AliceO2Group/Monitoring/doc/system-implementation.md

 }]
 ```

-The information how build and configure UDP/JSON Source are provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source).
+The information how build and configure UDP/JSON Source is provided in the [GitHub README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-source).

-#### 3.2.3 CollectD JSON Source
+#### 3.2.3 CollectD JSON Handler

-The CollectD JSON Source receives the data coming from CollectD daemons and converts it in Flume events.
-As previously mentioned in Section 3.1.2, the JSON via HTTP solution has been selected.
-Flume natively provides HTTP Source but it is not able to decode the CollectD JSON format.
-Since the HTTP Source allows to use handler to custom decoding, the [Collectd JSON Handler](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) was implemented to provide such functionality.
+The monitoring data coming from CollectD daemons are received by the native HTTP Source.
+As Flume is not able to decode the CollectD format a [Collectd JSON Handler](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler) was developed.
+It parses JSON encoded metrics and converts them into Flume events.
 It creates multiple Flume Events per each metric specified in the given position of `values`, `dstypes` and `dsname` arrays.

 The following Flume Event headers are defined:
 - `timestamp` - `time` converted into nanoseconds (`long` type)